Seventh-day Adventist theology: Hell and the state of the dead

 The Adventist views about death and hell reflect an underlying belief in: (a) conditional immortality (or conditionalism), as opposed to the immortality of the soul; and (b) the holistic (or monistic) Christian anthropology or nature of human beings, as opposed to bipartite or tripartite views.
 Adventist education hence strives to be holistic in nature, involving not just the mind but all aspects of a person.

 This belief in conditional immortality has been one of the doctrines used by critics (particularly in the past) to claim that the church is not a mainstream Christian denomination.
 However, this view is becoming more mainstream within evangelicalism, as evidenced by the British Evangelical Alliance ACUTE report, which states the doctrine is a "significant minority evangelical view" which has "grown within evangelicalism in recent years".
 Evangelical theologian and conditionalist Clark Pinnock suggests Adventist Le Roy Edwin Froom's The Conditionalist Faith of our Fathers, 2 vols., is "a classic defense on conditionalism".
+Adventists believe there is a reward of the wicked and sinners, the lake of fire, that will eternally destroy them and they along with all evil will cease to exist, and is the hell we are shown by scripture.